IRVLUTD/isaac_sim_grasping/docs/add_objects.md

 ![](https://github.com/IRVLUTD/isaac_sim_grasping/blob/main/media/AO2.gif)

-Note: the directories used by Isaac Sim may become invalid when using objects transformed to .usds in other PCs, make sure to use relative directories instead of complete directories.
+Note: the directories used by Isaac Sim may become invalid when using objects transformed to .usds in other PCs, make sure to use relative directories instead of complete directories. (i.e Albedo maps in .usd files)